matiascodesal/maya-glTF/README.md

    - Picks the first shader.
    - Exports shader color attribute.
 Textures are WIP and may conflict.
    - Metallic and Roughness hard-coded
-- glTF format only currently.
+- glTF and glb supported
+- Options for embedded binary data, single external bin, or preserved external images.

 ### TODO
 - Continue implementing the rest of glTF spec
-- Add glb option
 - Add export_selected
+- lambert, phong, etc conversion to pbr
+- Add support for more map types appart from diffuse
+- Simplify export options
+- Write tests